yasmin-401-advanced-javascript/lab-00/README.md

 --------------------------------------------------

 so what I did is :
-A) make new repo, clone it and I had copied what we have in the starter code file to my repo file. we need to notict that we have:
-        1.  a file with **travis.yml** which will run our test in real time and its govern how the test run when thet're deployed out to this travis service.
-        2. a file called __ test __ here where you javascript test file would go.
+1. make new repo, clone it and I had copied what we have in the starter code file to my repo file. we need to notict that we have: 1. a file with **travis.yml** which will run our test in real time and its govern how the test run when thet're deployed out to this travis service.
+2. a file called ** test ** here where you javascript test file would go.

         ```
         cat package.json